Potatoconomy/GeneRenaming/README.md

 # GeneRenaming
-Basic Gene Renaming R script to help noobs rename from ENSEMBL gene names to other nomenclatures.
+Basic Gene Renaming R script to help rename from ENSEMBL gene names to other nomenclatures.

 # Usage